 Capital stock is the maximum number of shares a company is authorized to issue to investors.
-Capital stock is declared in the company’s corporate charter, so a business cannot issue more stock to shareholders than authorized.
+Capital stock is declared in the company’s corporate charter, so a business cannot dilute share value by overissuing stock to shareholders.

 Capital Stock Definition

 Capital stock, also called authorized shares or authorized capital, is the maximum number of shares a company can issue to shareholders.
 A corporation’s charter declares the number and type of stock it can issue, so no more than this amount can be issued.

 Capital stock includes both common stock and preferred stock.

 Why is Authorized Capital Stock Important

 Capital stock is important because it places a cap on authorized shares via the corporate charter.
 It protects investors by preventing companies from diluting stock value by issuing too many shares.